MHSA Program Admissions Criteria, Process and Timeline

 Applications for admission to the MHSA program at the University of Kansas will be accepted from individuals with a bachelor's degree from a regionally accredited college or university in this country or a recognized university abroad and a minimum cumulative grade-point average of 3.0 (on a 4.0 scale) for all coursework.
 A prerequisite course in undergraduate or graduate level statistics must also be successfully completed prior to beginning the MHSA program.

-- Transcripts.
-Arrange to have one official copy of each transcript from every post-secondary college and university that you have attended sent directly to:
+- Transcripts: You must submit one official copy of each transcript from every post-secondary college and university that you have attended.

 - Personal statement.
 Applicants must type in or upload a personal statement.
 This is a brief essay outlining the applicant’s reasons for wanting to pursue graduate education in health administration, career objectives, and any other information that would help the Admissions Committee get to know the applicant.

-- Current students or recent graduates must submit at least one recommendation from a college instructor.
+- Current students or recent graduates (within 1 year) must submit at least one recommendation from a college instructor.